Wendy Okolo

 Wendy A. Okolo is a Nigerian-American aerospace research engineer in the Intelligent Systems Division at NASA Ames Research Center.
 She is the first Black woman to obtain a Ph.D. degree in aerospace engineering from University of Texas at Arlington.
-She is also the Special Emphasis Programs Manager for Women at Ames.
+She was also the Special Emphasis Programs Manager for Women at Ames.

 Education

 Okolo obtained her secondary education at Queen's College, an all-girls school in Lagos, Nigeria.
 She then received a bachelor's degree in aerospace engineering at the University of Texas at Arlington (UTA) in 2010.
 Okolo later became the first Black woman to obtain a Ph.D. in aerospace engineering from UTA in 2015 at age 26.
 Her Ph.D. studies were supervised by Atilla Dogan.
 During Okolo's undergraduate years, she served as president of the Society of Women Engineers at the university.

 Career

 Okolo started her career as an undergraduate intern for Lockheed Martin, working on NASA's Orion spacecraft.
 Over the course of two summers, she interned with the Requirements Management Office in Systems Engineering and the Hatch Mechanisms team in Mechanical Engineering.
 As a graduate student, Okolo later worked in the Control Design & Analysis Branch of the Air Force Research Laboratory (AFRL), Wright-Patterson Air Force Base.